What Does a “Keto Diet” Consist of?

 Type 3 Diabetes

 This type of diabetes is specifically related to eating for brain health and often referred to as “brain diabetes” since it is related to insulin resistance and deficiency.
-2018 is the year to eat for a healthy brain especially those who have early onset of Alzheimer’s disease, a strong family history, or those who want to prevent neurological decline.
+It is the year to eat for a healthy brain especially those who have early onset of Alzheimer’s disease, a strong family history, or those who want to prevent neurological decline.

 A study titled MIND is a Mediterranean DASH intervention for neurodegenerative delay diet.
 This diet focuses on nutrition power houses such as green leafy vegetables, nuts, seeds, antioxidant rich berries, heart healthy oils that have already been researched and proven to help prevent Alzheimer’s Disease, memory loss and aging.